juicedata/juicefs-csi-driver/docs/en/guide/configurations.md

 ## ConfigMap {#configmap}

 Since CSI Driver v0.24, you can define and adjust settings in a ConfigMap called `juicefs-csi-driver-config`.
-Various settings are supported to customize mount pod & sidecar container, as well as settings for CSI Driver components.
-CM is updated dynamically: for mount pod customizations you no longer have to re-create PV & PVCs, and for CSI Driver settings there's no need to restart any CSI Driver components on update.
+Various settings are supported to customize Mount Pod & sidecar container, as well as settings for CSI Driver components.
+CM is updated dynamically: for Mount Pod customizations you no longer have to re-create PV & PVCs, and for CSI Driver settings there's no need to restart any CSI Driver components on update.

 ConfigMap is powerful and flexible.
 It will replace (or have already replaced) existing configuration methods in older versions of CSI Driver.
 Sections labeled "deprecated" provide examples of these outdated and less flexible approaches, which are no longer recommended. **If a setting is configurable via ConfigMap, it will take the highest priority within the ConfigMap.
 It is recommended to always use the ConfigMap method over any practices from legacy versions.**